-To read a csv file into a data frame in R, you can use the “read.csv()” function, which loads the data from the CSV file into DataFrame.
-CSV file format is the easiest way to store scientific, analytical, or structured data (two-dimensional with rows and columns).
+To read a csv file into a data frame in R, use the read.csv() function, which loads the data from the CSV file into DataFrame.

 read.csv(file, header = TRUE, sep = ",", quote = "\"", dec = ".", fill = TRUE, comment.char = "", …)